 The key risks the Board faces are detailed in the Strategic Report.
 In summary these are to remain financially stable, to provide an outstanding curriculum and to ensure the College is in a strong position to be able to respond to opportunities.
-In achieving these aims, the Board is mindful of challenges such as (i) recovery from the economic and operational impact of COVID-19, (ii) the current economic position in respect of the significant increased cost of living/rise in inflationary pressures and (iii) the ongoing tensions in Ukraine and Russia.
+In achieving these aims, the Board is mindful of challenges such as (i) the national qualification reform, (ii) a newly elected Government in July 2024 and potential changes to future funding (iii) the on-going global tensions and unrest.